 Shah Jeera vs Jeera

-Shahi means royal, and Shah Jeera is linked to royal Indian cuisines, often used as a substitute for caraway seeds or cumin, though its flavour is milder than cumin (Cuminum Cyminum).
+Shahi means royal, and Shah Jeera is associated with royal Indian cuisine, often used as a substitute for caraway seeds or cumin, though its flavour is milder than cumin (Cuminum Cyminum).
 Shah Jeera looks similar to cumin seeds but is finer and darker in colour.
 It is sometimes referred to as Syah Jeera (Syah meaning black).

 Shah Jeera seeds, also called Kashmiri Jeera, are sometimes sold as kalonji but differ from Kalonji seeds in colour, shape, and taste.
 Kalonji is Nigella sativa, and black Caraway (Bunium persicum) is called black cumin.
 Caraway seeds are used in many dishes as they add a typically sweet, floral, and nutty flavour.